Michael Rennie: Personal life

 He had a son, John Marshall, with his longtime friend and mistress, Renée (née Gilbert), whose later married name was Taylor.
 Renée was the sister of the British film director Lewis Gilbert.
 During the war years, they lived coincidentally in flats in the White House in Albany Street near Regent's Park in London, (now a hotel).
 The White House was a favourite location to live during the war years.
-It was built in the shape of a white cross and was such a good navigation mark for the Luftwaffe, that it was rumoured that there were standing orders to avoid bombing it – hence its popularity with celebrities and the wealthy.
+It was built in the shape of a white cross and was such a good navigation mark for the Luftwaffe that it was rumoured that there were standing orders to avoid bombing it, hence its popularity with celebrities and the wealthy.

 Although Rennie offered to accept paternity on discovering the news of her pregnancy, Renée refused, as she was unwilling to jeopardise his growing success as a romantic lead in major feature films.
 However, Rennie kept a watchful eye on John Marshall over the years, even after his marriage to Maggie McGrath, and both families remained in constant touch until Rennie's death.
 In fact Renée and Maggie lived for many years in the 1970s and 1980s within 200 yards of each other in Barnes and were close friends.
 Both Michael Rennie and his sister Bunny were very fond of Renée's family.
 Coincidentally the British Film Institute's database lists Rennie as also having a son, John M. Taylor, who is described as "a producer."
 John Marshall Rennie used the pseudonym "Taylor" during his long career in the industry to avoid accusations of nepotism.

 Michael Rennie was also briefly engaged to Mary Gardner, the former wife of Hollywood director Otto Preminger.
 In 1959, Preminger was divorcing Mary and claimed Rennie was having an affair with her.

 In 1958, Rennie said he earned $117,000 a year which provided him with $36,000 net.

 Death

-Under three years after leaving Hollywood, he journeyed to his mother's home in Harrogate, Yorkshire, following the death of his brother.
-It was there that he died suddenly of an aortic aneurysm on 10 June 1971.
-After his cremation, his ashes were interred in Harlow Hill Cemetery, Harrogate.
+Within three years of leaving Hollywood, he journeyed to his mother's home in Harrogate, Yorkshire, following the death of his brother.
+It was there that he died on 10 June 1971.
+He was buried in Harlow Hill Cemetery in Harrogate.

+His death has been variously attributed to heart attack, emphysema, an aortic aneurysm and to natural causes of death.